Do you believe that people with schizophrenia have a split personality? Read on as we bust common myths about schizophrenia.

-However, people with schizophrenia can have other symptoms which many people don’t realise.
-Low motivation, dulled emotions, rambling and disorganised speech, lack of desire to form social relationships, and the lack of ability to express emotion are a few symptoms which people can experience.
+However, people with schizophrenia can have other symptoms that many people don’t realise.
+Low motivation, dulled emotions, rambling and disorganised speech, lack of desire to form social relationships, and the lack of ability to express emotion are a few symptoms people can experience.

 Though it is true that schizophrenia can run in families, just because one of your relatives may have the mental illness does not mean that you will too.